Ethical Issues and Vaccines

 Ethical discussions are a key component of HIV vaccine research and development because HIV vaccines pose numerous unique ethical challenges.
 For example, AIDS stigma may put vaccine trial participants at psychological risk if they encounter discrimination.
 In addition, researchers have to figure out how to provide appropriate and adequate medical care and protection from stigma for participants who screen HIV positive.
 And, researchers have to consider that if participants misunderstand the trial, they may think that they are protected from the virus and put themselves at risk., , [14-15] The complexity of these issues places ethics analyses at the forefront of HIV vaccine research.

 Ethical debates also surround vaccine implementation and delivery, such as those concerning informed consent.
-Although federal guidelines do not require consent before vaccination, the National Childhood Vaccine Injury Act of 1986 requires that doctors give vaccine recipients, or their parents or legal representatives, a Vaccine Information Statement (VIS).
-The VIS provides basic information about vaccine risks and benefits and is designed to provide the information a patient or parent needs to make an informeddecision.
+Although federal guidelines do not require written consent before vaccination (as they do for certain other procedures, such as surgeries), the National Childhood Vaccine Injury Act of 1986 requires that doctors give vaccine recipients, or their parents or legal representatives, a Vaccine Information Statement (VIS).
+The VIS provides basic information about vaccine risks and benefits and is designed to provide the information a patient or parent needs to make an informed decision.

 Some states have specific informed consent laws.
-Certain lawmakers and other patient rights advocates believe that consent is ethical and appropriate, so that parents are better informed about vaccines, and have adequate time to ask questions if needed.
-Opponents fear that consents may add unnecessary fear or concern to the vaccination process.
+Certain lawmakers and other patient rights advocates believe that requiring specific consent is ethical and appropriate, so that parents are better informed about vaccines, and have adequate time to ask questions if needed.
+Opponents fear that a regulated written consent procedure may add unnecessary fear or concern to the vaccination process.

 Many vaccine-related ethical debates center on the evidence that access to vaccination depends to some extent on socioeconomic and racial ethnic minority status.
 Implicit in these discussions is the question of whether or not all lives are of equal value, and equally deserving of opportunities to be protected by vaccination.